MystenLabs/satoshi-coin-flip/README.md

 We present a fair method to use the Sui blockchain to conduct a 50 / 50 game of chance.
 We model the example after a 2-sided coin flip with a 50% chance for each outcome, Tails or Heads.

-Kostas Chalkias, Chief Cryptographer at Mysten Labs, presented the theory behind this project at [GAM3R 2022](https://gam3r.org/).
+Kostas Chalkias, Chief Cryptographer at Mysten Labs, presented the theory behind this project at [GAM3R 2022](https://docs.google.com/presentation/d/1a9wddWhqKM4GXMV1UrhrpaH1sBMUxZWI/edit?usp=sharing&ouid=110032463750803153525&rtpof=true&sd=true).

-You can find the source code for the smart contracts that executes on Sui Testnet in the [satoshi_flip](satoshi_flip/sources/satoshi_flip.move) folder.

 ## Satoshi Coin Flip Modules